 2024 (Sep) - The Purdue CDC 6500 supercomputer previously used at Purdue and owned by the now closed Living Computers: Museum + Labs, is sold at auction to an unknown buyer for a reported price of $252,000.

-2024 (Sep) - A new community computing cluster named Gautschi is deployed, named in honor of Professor Walter Gautschi, a Professor Emeritus of Computer Science and Mathematics.
+2024 (Sep) - A new community computing cluster called Gautschi is deployed, named in honor of Professor Walter Gautschi, a Professor Emeritus of Computer Science and Mathematics.
 The cluster uses Dell compute nodes containing two 96-core AMD Epyc Genoa processors with 192 cores per node and 384 GB of memory, with 200 Gbps NDR Infiniband interconnects.
 The system uses Rocky Linux 9 with batch scheduling done using Slurm.

 2025 (Feb) - Upgrades to the Anvil Supercomputer are completed using $5M of grant funds from the National Artificial Intelligence Research Resource Pilot (NAIRR).
 The upgrades include an additional 21 Dell PowerEdge XE9640 compute nodes with 4 Nvidia 80GB H100 SXM GPUs per node, 1PB of additional flash-based storage, and one additional NDR Infiniband fabric that enables larger AI workloads.